 Vitamin D regulates how much calcium is released into the bloodstream to produce eggshells.

 It also regulates plasma calcium in the blood and determines if more calcium needs to be released from the bone cavities or stay put into helping strengthen the bones.

 A fat-soluble vitamin, vitamin D, is stored in the liver after being consumed via a diet.
 It is necessary to metabolize phosphorus and calcium.

 All hens need calcium – but if you aren’t sure whether your hens are getting enough from their feed alone, you may want to consider these signs of calcium deficiency.

-Even if hens are being fed a supplement, a deficiency can still arise.
 More often than not, this is due to age, environmental factors, or poor health.

 You might suspect a calcium deficiency if you notice any of these problems:

 - Soft or thin eggshells

 - Poor skeletal development in chicks